apache/couchdb/src/couch_replicator/README.md

     healthy again.
 The next time it crashes its sequence of consecutive crashes will restart at 1.

- * `couch_replicator_scheduler_sup`: This module is a supervisor for running replication tasks.
-The most interesting thing about it is perhaps that it is not used to restart children.
-The scheduler handles restarts and error handling backoffs.

  * `couch_replicator_doc_processor`: The doc processor component is in charge of processing replication document updates, turning them into replication jobs and adding those jobs to the scheduler.
 Unfortunately the only reason